Korićna

-The climate is warm and temperate in Korićna.
+The climate in Korićna is warm and temperate.
 Korićna has a significant amount of rainfall during the year.
 This is true even for the driest month.
 According to Köppen and Geiger, this climate is classified as Cfb.
 The temperature here averages 6.9 °C. The average annual rainfall is 1127 mm.

 Demographics

 According to the 2013 census, the village was uninhabited.